nivs1978/kaper-64/README.md

 ## Memory Layout
-- The intro uses a 320x200 hires bitmap embedded in the program (screen `$5c00`, bitmap `$6000`).
+- The intro uses a 320x200 hires bitmap stored RLE-packed at `$b340` (in the RAM under the BASIC ROM) and unpacked to screen `$5c00` / bitmap `$6000` before each showing.
-- `draw_map` overwrites `$6000-$7f3f` with the map, so a pristine copy of the intro bitmap is stashed in the RAM under the KERNAL ROM at `$e000` and restored when the intro is shown again after a game over.
+- `draw_map` reuses `$6000-$7f3f` for the map bitmap, which is why the intro is unpacked again rather than kept around when it is shown after a game over.
 - The map uses a high-resolution bitmap with screen/color data in VIC bank 1.
 - Program code must stay below `$4400` (VIC bank 1 screen RAM); the name-entry screen prints the remaining headroom as a build-time diagnostic.